Doncaster SACRE is the Standing Advisory Council on Religious Education in Doncaster.

 Forthcoming dates and times of SACRE meetings

-Training for both primary and secondary RE teachers will take place on the following dates:
+Training for primary RE teachers will take place on the afternoon of the following dates:

-Further details of the courses will be available on BuyDoncaster shortly.
+Further details of the courses will be available on BuyDoncaster where colleagues can book on to the course.

 Key religious education organisations